claudioclaude/HowToNao/README.md

 It includes tutorials on:
   - NAO's sensors and parts
-  - Choreographe
+  - Choreographe basics
-  - Python Programming
+  - Python programming in Choreographe
-  - Vision and Audio
+  - Vision (Face recognition and NaoMarks)
+  - Audio and Speech Recognition

 I strongly recommend to check it out!